How to Set Up HTTPS on EC2 with Let's Encrypt and Nginx

 TermDefinition

-ACMEAutomated Certificate Management Environment — the protocol Certbot uses to communicate with Let's Encrypt
+ACME ProtocolAutomated Certificate Management Environment — the protocol Let's Encrypt uses to verify domain ownership and issue certificates.

-HTTP-01 ChallengeDomain ownership proof method where Let's Encrypt fetches a token file served over HTTP on port 80
+HTTP-01 ChallengeA domain validation method where Let's Encrypt fetches a token file from port 80 of your domain to confirm you control it.

-Elastic IPA static public IPv4 address in AWS that persists independently of the EC2 instance lifecycle
+Elastic IPA static public IPv4 address in AWS that persists across EC2 instance stop/start cycles.

 Related Posts